Jon Connolly, PhD

 History (British empire, modern Europe, history of emancipation, legal)

 601 S Morgan St.

-Jon Connolly is an historian of the British empire with transnational interests in migration, the history of emancipation, and legal history.
-His research primarily concerns antislavery, imperial political and legal culture, and the category of free labor in Britain and Europe, the Caribbean, and the Indian Ocean world.
+Jonathan Connolly is a historian of the British empire with transnational interests in migration, the history of emancipation, and legal history.
+His research primarily concerns abolition and emancipation, imperial political and legal culture, and the category of free labor in the Caribbean and the Indian Ocean.

-At UIC, Connolly plans to offer courses in modern European history, Britain and the British empire, comparative legal history, and approaches to the history of migration.
+At UIC, Connolly offers courses in Britain and the British empire, modern Europe, comparative legal history, and approaches to the history of migration.

 Before coming to UIC, Connolly held postdoctoral fellowships at the Mahindra Humanities Center at Harvard University and the Shelby Cullom Davis Center at Princeton University.
 He received his Ph.D. from Stanford University, as well as his J.D. from Stanford Law School, in 2017.

 “Indentured Labour Migration and the Meaning of Emancipation: Free Trade, Race, and Labour in British Public Debate, 1838-1860,” Past & Present, no. 238 (2018): 85-119.